WestonAnderson/WestonAnderson.github.io/_pages/teaching.md

 <b>Guest Lecturer – Columbia University Irving Medical Center</b><br/>
 Intro to Global and Population Health (2019, 2020)<br/>

-<b>Teaching Assistant - The Johns Hopkins University</b>	<br/>
+<b>Teaching Assistant - The Johns Hopkins University</b><br/>
 Introduction to Environmental Engineering, Dr. Hedy Alavi.
 (2011)<br/>

 # Course Materials
-Below are links to a set of notes that I’ve developed based on my own courses and study.
-Although these notes are a work in progress, they represent materials that may be used for students in a classroom setting.
-I have also included a set of useful papers under each topic.
+Below are course descriptions for courses that I have taught, including the course objectives and course syllabus
 ## GR5400 - Dynamics of Climate Variability & Climate Change
 ### (Climate and Society Master's Program, Columbia University)
 This course provides an understanding of the physical workings of the climate system, and it underpins the goals of the rest of the C+S program.
 Building on that, students learn through lectures, readings, discussions and exercises, how to interpret climate information like forecasts and observational maps.
 We cover the physical and methodological basis of forecasts – from weather to climate change – as well as their uncertainties.
 Students are encouraged to critically assess the suitability of different types of climate information to answer questions of societal interest in discussion and within a group project.
 Given that climate variability acts on a number of time and space scales, which may be further influenced by man-made climate change, we also address how these aspects of the climate are realized, forecast, interpreted.
 Solid understanding of the physical system and appropriate usage of climate-related terminology will be emphasized throughout the course.